Jesse Joronen: AC Horsens

 However, instead of signing a new contract, Joronen left Fulham to join Danish side AC Horsens, signing a two-year contract on 10 July 2017.

 Joronen made his AC Horsens debut in the opening game of the season, in a 2–1 win over AGF Aarhus.
 On 4 August 2017, he kept his first clean sheet for the side, in a 1–0 win over Silkeborg, a win that saw the club go to the top of the table.

 FC Copenhagen

 On 15 December 2017, it was announced that Joronen would join Copenhagen in the summer of 2018 for a fee of €875,000.
 He signed a five-year contract.
-He made his competitive debut on 23 July 2018, playing the entirety of a 3–0 league victory over Hobro.
+He made his competitive debut on 23 July 2018, playing the entirety of a 3–0 Superliga victory over Hobro.

-Brescia Calcio
+Brescia

-On 11 July 2019, Joronen joined Brescia on a permanent deal, after one season with Copenhagen.
+On 11 July 2019, Joronen joined Brescia in Serie A on a permanent deal, after one season with Copenhagen, for a transfer fee of €5 million.

-Venezia FC
+Venezia

-On 30 June 2022, Joronen signed a three-year contract with an option for the fourth year with Venezia.
+On 30 June 2022, Joronen signed a three-year contract with an option for the fourth year with Venezia in Serie B, for a €1.25 million fee.
+Joronen suffered a muscle injury in the early October 2023, and was ruled out for around two months.
+He returned to starting line-up in the end of December 2023.
+On 2 June 2024, Joronen helped Venezia to win promotion to Serie A via promotion play-offs, after keeping two clean sheets in two man-of-the-match performances against Cremonese.

+Palermo

+On 21 August 2025, after being released from his Venezia contract, Joronen signed for Palermo on a free transfer, rejoining with his Finland international teammate Joel Pohjanpalo and his former Brescia coach Filippo Inzaghi.